lkellar/eecs-497-backend/README.md

 ### `/lang/<lang_id>` (GET)

-Returns all words and data associated with a language.
+Returns all words, lessons, and data associated with a language.

 ```json
 {